margoliashlab/open-ephys-install-instructions/README.md

-# Installation of the Open Ephys GUI on a 32-bit Debian machine
+# Installation of the Open Ephys GUI on a 32-bit or 64-bit Debian machine

 These steps are correct as of Nov 6, 2015